A metric for sets of trajectories that is practical and mathematically consistent: Conclusion

 \section{Conclusion}

-The problem of defining a similarity measure between sets of trajectories is crucial for computer vision, machine learning and general AI.
-An essential aspect in defining a similarity measure is finding a good and simple association between the elements of the sets.
-Existing similarity measures that define useful associations fail to be a metric mathematically speaking and the ones that are a metric only consider very primitive associations: full trajectories to full trajectories.
-The metric $\mathcal{D}_{comp}$ is the first that simultaneously (1) is a metric, (2) compares parts of trajectories to parts of trajectories, (3) allows to control the complexity of the association between trajectories in an globally optimal way and (4) can be computed in polynomial time.
+The problem of defining a similarity measure for sets of trajectories is crucial for computer vision, machine learning, and general AI.
+An essential aspect of this problem is finding a meaningful association between the elements of the sets.
+Existing measures that define useful associations fail to be a metric mathematically speaking, e.g., the CLEAR MOT.
+The ones that are a metric, only consider restrictive associations, i.e. associations that cannot change in time, e.g. OSPA-based metrics. $\mathcal{D}_{comp}$ is the first that simultaneously (1) is a metric, (2) allows time-dependent associations and hence can associate parts of trajectories to parts of trajectories, (3) allows controlling the complexity of this association in a globally optimal way and (4) has polynomial computation time.

 The general idea of defining mathematical metrics for sets of trajectories using convex programs is our greatest overarching contribution.
-The next step is to explore variants of our metric that allow to incorporate uncertainty, as well as richer comparisons between $A$ and $B$ without losing its good properties.
+We are currently exploring variants of our metric that allow incorporating uncertainty, as well as richer comparisons between $A$ and $B$ without losing its useful properties.
+We are also exploring the use of this metric in a machine learning application for fast classification and retrieval of human actions/activities.
+We will present these extensions in future work.

 \appendices